KI7MT/wspr-analytics/docs/pyspark/basic-examples.md

 however, some will just be for testing.

-Additional tests will be done using [Scala][] and / or [Java][] for performance cvomparison.
+Additional tests will be done using [Scala][] and / or [Java][] for performance comparison.
 Initial tests will be run using Python, or more sustinct, [PySpark][], as it lends itself to rapid-deployment scenarios.

 >NOTE: This exercise is not a full-blown scientific experiment.
 Rather, its more